 It’s got a lot of zing and a strong pepper taste – classic Italian flavors we adore and love so much.

-Did you like this Marinated Zucchini Slices?
+Did you like this marinated zucchini recipe?
 Are there changes you made that you would like to share?
-Share your tips and recommendations in the comments section below!Print
+What are your favorite zucchini recipes?
+Share your tips and recommendations for this easy side dish in the comments section below!Print

 - Prep Time: 15 minutes